Victim's Bill of Rights

 To be informed of the rights enumerated in paragraphs (1) through (16).
 A victim, the retained attorney of a victim, a lawful representative of the victim, or the prosecuting attorney upon request of the victim, may enforce the above rights in any trial or appellate court with jurisdiction over the case as a matter of right.
 The court shall act promptly on such a request.(Cal.
 Const., Art.
 1, Section 28 (c)(1))

-For more information on Victim's Bill of Rights, click on the external link below.
+For more information on Victim's Bill of Rights, see External Links below.